Best Mattress for Back Sleepers

 In the second layer, we have 2 inches of Reactiv™ foam.
 As the name implies, the material reacts to your movements, improving the bed’s response time.

 The third layer is 7 inches of pocketed coils and provides the bed’s support.
 Pocketed coils are wrapped to reduce motion transfer, so the entire bed won’t bounce with your every movement.
 Firm foams surround the coils, adding protection that also doubles as edge support.

 The last layer is an inch of base foam, which helps the coils remain straight and structured.

 A queen size Zoma Hybrid is $999 and includes a 100-night sleep trial and a 10-year warranty.
-The warranty provides coverage for any Zoma mattress that sags beyond 0.75 inches.
+The warranty provides coverage for any Zoma mattress that sags beyond an inch.

 About Back Sleeping

 Back sleeping keeps the spine aligned.
 There are drawbacks to the position, however, such as an increased risk of developing sleep apnea or upsetting your digestive system.

 Back sleeping is the best position for spinal alignment.
 When you sleep on your back, your body weight is distributed evenly, which prevents pressure from building up.
 Sleeping on your back can prevent or soothe lower back pain.

 Back sleeping is also easy on the limbs, as they rest at the sides with little pressure placed upon them.
 In contrast, side sleepers sometimes struggle to find a comfortable position for their arms, and they may wake up if they place too much pressure on their arms.

 Back sleepers don’t press part of their face into their pillow while they sleep as they would while side sleeping or stomach sleeping.
 By keeping your face cleaner, you reduce your chances of waking up with acne.
 Back sleeping also minimizes the likelihood of developing premature facial wrinkles.